brian-ndungu/Merlot-OTP/README.md

-# MERLOT-OTP
+# MERLOT-OTP (COS301 - 2019)

-We are group 15 and have been tasked with designing and implementing the OTP subsystem of the new generation ATM.
-We will be interacting with the Authentication subsystem to receive a client ID to generate an OTP for, the Notification Subsystem in which we will pass the OTP to be send to a client and we will interact with the ATM Subsystem that in which we will process the input and verify if the OTP's match.
+We as the OTP group, part of the Merlot Team, have been tasked with designing and implementing the OTP subsystem of the new generation ATM.
+We will be interacting with the Authentication subsystem to receive a client ID to generate an OTP for and the Notification Subsystem in which we will pass the OTP to be send to a client.

 ## Getting Started